 Netflix disrupted the content distribution business by launching an online entertainment subscription site, allowing users to rent three DVDs a month for a monthly subscription charge of $ 19.95.
 It subsequently upended its original business model and has become the dominant company streaming content over the Internet.
 An increasing amount of this content is internally created by Netflix.

-This board has been created for the purpose of discussing Netflix's stock price, financial prospects and actual results, the merits of its business model, the Netflix experience and entertainment content creation and distribution business in general.
+This board has been created for the purpose of discussing Netflix's stock price, financial prospects and actual results, the merits of its business model, the Netflix experience and the entertainment content creation and distribution business in general.
+Also, the competing streaming services that have been rolled out in recent years, which include HBO Max, Hulu, Disney and Amazon Prime.
 It is neither a Bulls nor a Bears board and all opinions are welcome.

 The board is moderated and my expectation is that everyone will be civil to one another.
 Pretend that your mother is reading the board and that she knows your virtual handle.
 No name calling and please avoid engaging in political commentary unless it has a specific bearing on Netflix.